History of Newark, New Jersey: 1900-1945

 Newark was bustling in its heyday of the early-to-mid-20th century with commerce, new construction and innovation.
 The Newark Public Library, founded in 1887, opened its main branch of the library in 1901.
 Newark City Hall and the Essex County Courthouse opened as two civic landmarks in 1902 and 1904 respectively.
+By 1910, Newark was the nation's 14th largest city.
+The Hudson and Manhattan Railroad (now PATH) reached the city in 1911 with opening of the Park Place station.
 Broad and Market Streets served as a center of retail commerce for the region, anchored by four flourishing department stores: Hahne & Company, Bambergers and Company, S. Klein and Kresge-Newark.
 "Broad Street today is the Mecca of visitors as it has been through all its long history," Newark merchants boasted, "they come in hundreds of thousands now when once they came in hundreds."
 Newark before the 20th century was described by visitors as "a prosperous but uninteresting city" because "New York is too conveniently near" providing little "encouragement from artists and actors."
 That sentiment changed after the turn of the century to the point that by 1922, Newark had 63 live theaters, 46 movie theaters, and an active nightlife.
 Oct.
 23, 1935, mobster Dutch Schultz was killed at the Palace Chop House in one of the most notorious Mafia hits in American history.